As temperatures turn frigid, Minnesotans turn to saunas for warmth and community

 The group was not alone.
 As temperatures drop into the teens, Minnesotans are embracing sauna culture for warmth and community.
 Devotees say the state's sauna mania is about more than sweat and snow — it is the product of Old World traditions intersecting with newfangled internet-based communities, and a desire for social connection in a society that can feel isolating.

-A typical temperature to achieve the holy trinity of the sauna experience — heat, steam and ventilation — is about 180 to 200 degrees Fahrenheit (82-93 degrees Celsius), a temperature that starkly contrasts with Minnesota's frigid winter weather.
+A typical temperature to achieve the holy trinity of the sauna experience — heat, steam and ventilation — is about 180 to 200 degrees F (82-93 degrees C), a temperature that starkly contrasts Minnesota's frigid winter weather.

 “Within our saunas, the stove should always win,” he said.